Let's face it.

-- Overexposing certain areas, and lose information in the highlights.
+- Overexposing certain areas, and losing information in the highlights.

-- Underexposing other areas, and lose information in the shadows.
+- Underexposing other areas, and losing information in the shadows.

 - Producing a bracketing directly on camera.
 The camera takes a number of pictures to cover the dynamic range of the scene and it blends them, displaying the final image.